Average American Income (2012 to 2021)

 Average Income in the US Compared to the Rest of the World

-According to data from the World Bank, the US is one of the countries whose citizens enjoy high levels of income.
+According to data from the World Bank, US citizens are considered to have high levels of income.
 Along with Canada, Greenland, Australia, Japan, South Korea, and most European Union countries, the US is tagged as a “high income” country.

 Given the relatively high average American salary, it should also come as no surprise that the purchasing power of Americans also ranks among the highest in the world, second to China.